timb-machine-mirrors/guballa-tlsmate/README.rst

 --------

 ``tlsmate`` comes with its own TLS protocol stack implementation.
-For a list of supported TLS protocol elements refer to `TLSFEATURES`_ .
+For a list of supported TLS protocol elements refer to `TLS features`_ .

 The following basic features are supported: